Cover Letters and Emails

 - Look at the job description and/or the employment vacancy to learn what the job requires and what abilities you should stress in your letter.

 - When you are finished, have someone else read it over for clarity.
-The staff in the Career Center are always willing to do so.
+The staff in Career Development are always willing to do so.

 How is a cover email different from a letter?